ava-labs/avalanchego/network/README.md

 A [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) is used to track which nodes are known.

-The parametrization of the Bloom Filter is based on the number of desired peers.
+The parameterization of the Bloom Filter is based on the number of desired peers.

 Entries in the Bloom Filter are determined by a locally calculated [`Salt`](https://en.wikipedia.org/wiki/Salt_(cryptography)) along with the `NodeID` and `Timestamp` of the most recently known `IP:Port`.
 The `Salt` is added to prevent griefing attacks where malicious nodes intentionally generate hash collisions with other virtuous nodes to reduce their connectivity.